Jack Suwinski Player Props: Pirates vs. Diamondbacks

 Jack Suwinski At The Plate

-- Among the qualifying hitters in MLB action, his batting average ranks 117th, his on-base percentage ranks 25th, and he is 10th in the league in slugging.
+- Among qualified hitters, he ranks 115th in batting average, while his on-base percentage ranks 23rd and he is 11th in slugging.

+- Suwinski will look to extend his four-game hitting streak.
+He's batting .333 with two homers during his last games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.